JoaquinRives/nbdev_minmotion_filters/README.md

-# Project name here
-> Summary description here.

-This file will become your README and also the index of your documentation.
+# Combined filters for MEMS-based respiratory motion estimation.

 ## Install

-`pip install your_project_name`
+`pip install minmotion_respiration_filters`

 ## How to use